Safe Harbor Indirect Cost Rate Test ProgramFHWA Pilot Program - Washington State Selected to Participate

 Audit Office Authority

-The Audit Office was designated by the Deputy Secretary of Policy as the department's central place for receiving requests for clarification of the 1994 Ethics Law.
+The Internal Audit Office was designated by the Deputy Secretary of Policy as the department's central place for receiving requests for clarification of the 1994 Ethics Law.

 The 1994 Legislature passed into law Engrossed Substitute Senate Bill (ESSB) 6111.
 This bill established ethical standards for all state officers and employees within the executive, legislative, and judicial branches of government.
 The standards were codified in a single chapter of the Revised Code of Washington (RCW) Chapter 42.52, Ethics In Public Service.
 The new law took effect January 1, 1995.

 State Ethics Board Advisory Opinions

 The complete list of Advisory Opinions issued by the Executive Ethics Board can be accessed on the Executive Ethics Board homepage.
 The address is

 WSDOT Audit Charter

 This document describes the authority and responsibility delegated to the Director of the WSDOT Internal Audit Office.

 If more detailed information is desired regarding the charter, please contact